Create your free emergency card now

 Use Gentreo to create an emergency card electronically.
 Or, if you already have one made, easily upload and store your card in your Gentreo digital vault and choose who you want to have access to the card in case an emergency happens.

-Learn, plan and protect with Gentreo.
+Protect, share and relax with Gentreo.